-- 6. First, resolve the momenta of the decay products of the neutral particles both parallel and perpendicular to the direction of the neutral particle.
+First, resolve the momenta of the decay products of the neutral particles both parallel and perpendicular to the direction of the neutral particle.
 Is momentum conserved in the direction perpendicular to the neutral particle's path?
 How would an error in determining the position of the primary interaction affect your results?
 Determine the momenta of the neutral particles.
-The effective mass (more properly referred to as the invariant mass) of a system of particles is defined as $m^2 = \left(\sum E_i\right)^2 \left(\sum \overrightarrow{p_i}\right)^2$.
-Calculate the effective mass and its uncertainty for the daughter particles of each "V" and check this against the masses of the K0 and Λ^0 . - 7.
-For decaying particles, it is suggested that you compare the observed decay distance with the expected mean decay distance which is given by $c \tau p/m$, where c is the speed of light, τ is the mean lifetime, p is the momentum in MeV/c and m is the mass in MeV/ c^2 . - 8.
+The effective mass (more properly referred to as the invariant mass) of a system of particles is defined as $m^2 = \left(\sum E_i\right)^2 - \left(\sum \overline{p_i}\right)^2$ .
+Calculate the effective mass (and its uncertainty) for the secondary particles of each "V" and compare the result to the masses of the K and A.

+- 7. For decaying particles, it is suggested that you compare the observed decay distance with the expected mean decay distance which is given by $c \tau p/m$ , where c is the speed of light, $\tau$ is the mean lifetime, p is the momentum in MeV/c and m is the mass in MeV/c. - 8.
 Now resolve the momenta of the particles emerging from the primary interaction vertex, including the strange particles, both parallel and perpendicular to the beam direction.
 Is momentum conserved?
 Use a value of 10.3 GeV/c for the beam momentum.
-Does the uncertainty in the momentum or any one particle influence the balance in the momentum equation more than the others? - 9.
-If momentum is not conserved then you many postulate a missing neutral particle to conserve momentum.
-You may assume that there is, at most, one missing neutral particle.
-If there is a missing particle, do the uncertainties in your measurements allow you to determine its mass?

-- 10. Postulate a reaction and check that energy is conserved as well as all the necessary quantum numbers.
+Does the uncertainty in the momentum or any one particle influence the balance in the momentum equation more than the others?

+- 9. If momentum is not conserved then you may postulate a missing neutral particle to conserve momentum: assume that there is, at most, one missing neutral particle.
+If there is a missing particle, do the uncertainties in your measurements allow you to determine its mass? - 10.
+Postulate a reaction and check that energy is conserved as well as all the necessary quantum numbers.
 Be able to explain how the uncertainty in your measurements may affect your postulate for the reaction. - 11.
-If there is a missing particle, calculate the direction in which it would be moving and look at the film to see if there is anything on the film that might be interpreted as decay products of the neutral particle.
+If there is a missing particle, calculate the direction in which it would be moving and look at the image to see if there is anything that might be interpreted as decay products of the neutral particle.